anthony-knox/rna-sequencing-pipeline-generator/README.md

 	* If using Google Chrome, the [Markdown Preview Extension](https://chrome.google.com/webstore/detail/markdown-preview/jmchmkecamhbiokiopfpnfgbidieafmd?hl=en) is very useful to view markdown files
 		* Download the extension, then navigate to `chrome://extensions` in your browser, click `Details`, and check `Allow access to file URLs`

+_Currently this program is only supported on Mac OS.
+Support for Windows will be provided in the future.
+Windows users will need to look into installing [Cygwin](https://www.howtogeek.com/howto/41382/how-to-use-linux-commands-in-windows-with-cygwin/) and will need to alter the bash scripts to support Windows functionality._

 #### Files and Directories

 1. The absolute path of the present working directory